 Blocking a number and contacting the Gardaí

 "If the number is withheld the recipient of the nuisance calls will need to contact the Gardaí to report the nuisance calls.
 The Gardai will then approach the recipient’s network provider to investigate the call data.
 The Gardai must make this request to initiate the investigation to take place.
-Once the investigation has been carried out and the operator identifies the number, it can then be blocked," a spokesperson for eircom Group told DoneDeal.
+Once the investigation has been carried out and the operator identifies the number, it can then be blocked.

-Facilities and procedures vary from company to company, so it's a good idea to pick up the phone and ask customer care can they block a number for you.
+Facilities and procedures vary from company to company, so it's a good idea to pick up the phone and ask for Customer Support of your Network Provider.